Valine–tRNA ligase, mitochondrial

-Valyl-tRNA synthetase 2, mitochondrial is a protein that in humans is encoded by the VARS2 gene.
+Valine–tRNA ligase, mitochondrial, also called Valyl-tRNA synthetase 2, mitochondrial, is a protein that in humans is encoded by the VARS2 gene.
+Like the related enzyme VARS1, this enzyme functions as a valine–tRNA ligase.

 Function

 This gene encodes a mitochondrial aminoacyl-tRNA synthetase, which catalyzes the attachment of valine to tRNA(Val) for mitochondrial translation.
 Mutations in this gene cause combined oxidative phosphorylation deficiency-20, and are also associated with early-onset mitochondrial encephalopathies.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Aug 2014].